Samuel Dexter: Congressional career

 He was elected to the Massachusetts House of Representatives and served from 1788 to 1790.
 He was elected to the United States House of Representatives as a Federalist, serving in the 3rd Congress.
 He served in the United States Senate from March 4, 1799, to May 30, 1800 (the 6th Congress).
+Between his terms in Congress, he unsuccessfully ran in the 9th congressional district in 1796.

 During a House discussion on a Naturalization Bill in 1795, Virginia Representative William Branch Giles controversially suggested that all immigrants be forced to take an oath renouncing any titles of nobility they previously held.
 Dexter responded by questioning why Catholics were not required to denounce allegiance to the Pope, because priestcraft had initiated more problems throughout history than aristocracy.
 Dexter's points caused an infuriated James Madison to defend American Catholics, many of whom, such as Charles Carroll of Carrollton, had been good citizens during the American Revolution, and to point out that hereditary titles were barred under the Constitution in any event.

 In December 1799, he wrote the Senate eulogy for George Washington.
 Dexter served in the Senate for less than a year, and resigned in order to accept his appointment as United States Secretary of War in the administration of President John Adams.

-Tenures as Secretary of War and Secretary of the Treasury
+Tenures as Secretaries of War and the Treasury

 During his time at the War Department he urged congressional action to permit appointment and compensation of field officers for general staff duty.

 When Secretary of the Treasury Oliver Wolcott Jr. resigned in December 1800, Adams appointed Dexter as interim secretary, and Dexter served from January to May 1801.
 With incoming President Thomas Jefferson wanting to delay his choice for Secretary of the Treasury, Albert Gallatin, for a recess appointment in May, Dexter agreed to retain his duties as Secretary of the Treasury for the first two months of Jefferson's term.
 In a letter to his wife on March 5, 1801, Gallatin said that Dexter had behaved "with great civility."

-Later career
+Later life

 He returned to Boston in 1805 and resumed the practice of law.
+He also invested in the Dedham Manufacturing Company.

 He left the Federalists and became a Democratic-Republican because he supported the War of 1812.
 He was an unsuccessful candidate for Governor of Massachusetts in 1814, 1815 and 1816.

 Dexter was an ardent supporter of the temperance movement and presided over its first formal organization in Massachusetts.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1800.

 Death and legacy

-Dexter died in Athens, New York on May 4, 1816.
+Dexter died at the age of fifty-four in Athens, New York on May 4, 1816, ten days shy of his fifty-fifth birthday.
 He was buried at Mount Auburn Cemetery in Cambridge, Massachusetts.

 Simon Newton Dexter and Andrew Dexter Jr. were his nephews.

 Samuel W. Dexter, founder of Dexter, Michigan, was his son.

 Samuel Dexter is the namesake of Dexter, Maine.
 The USRC Dexter (1830) was named in his honor.